Advertisement

 -

-UK licence holders should note that many car hire outlets will not release the
+UK licence holders should note that many car hire

-rental vehicle on sight of a photocard driving licence without also seeing the
+of a photocard driving licence without also seeing

-paper licence counterpart.They may also ask to see the paper licence counterpart
+the paper licence counterpart.They may also ask

-car rental companies insist that you have held a full driving licence for one
+car rental companies insist that you have held a

-year and also must be over 25.
-Check in advance as it could mean when you reach
+be over 25.
+Check in advance as it could mean when

 -